save the Blue Tier

 This is probably the smallest plant to be found on the Blue Tier with stems a scant 0.05 mm wide.
 The leaves comprise of a pair of lobes of single cell width barely joined at the base.
 It sports minute underleaves which are just visible in the image above.

 A second similar looking species reported for Tasmania, T. inaquelis, has the 2 leaf lobes of unequal length.
 It has been recorded from the Gordon River in the west as well as from NZ.
 We have no idea if this is found on the Blue Tier.
-A third species, T. tasmanica, has paired cells at the leaf base where it joins the stem.
-It is only found in Tasmania.
+A third species, T. tasmanica, with bi-/tri-lobed leaves, have paired cells at the leaf base where it joins the stem.
+It is endemic to Tasmania.

 References